 If your baby has their feet at an angle when they first start cruising, it’s quite normal.
 This can happen while the muscles in their legs are developing.
 However, if this continues or you have worries about it, ask your GP for advice.

-Do you know…the stages of baby cruising?
+What are the stages of baby cruising?

 Although there are no hard deadlines to their development, here’s an outline of what to expect: